Mount Barker, Western Australia

-Mount Barker is a town on Albany Highway and the administrative centre of the Shire of Plantagenet in the Great Southern region of Western Australia.
+Mount Barker is a town and locality on Albany Highway and the administrative centre of the Shire of Plantagenet in the Great Southern region of Western Australia.
 At the 2021 census, Mount Barker had a population of 2,855.

 The town was named after the nearby hill, which in turn was named in 1829 by Thomas Braidwood Wilson in honour of Captain Collet Barker, who was in command of Western Australia's original British settlement at King George's Sound from 1829 to 1831.

 Location

 Mount Barker is situated on Albany Highway, 363 km southeast of Perth and 50 km north of the city of Albany.
 The coastal town of Denmark is around 55 km by road to the southwest via the Denmark to Mount Barker Road.
-The timber town of Manjimup is 160 km west of Mount Barker, via Muirs Highway.
+The timber town of Manjimup is 160 km west of Mount Barker, via Muir Highway.
 The Hay River, which flows into Wilson Inlet at Denmark, begins its journey just west of Mount Barker.

 History

-Prior to European settlement, small groups of Aboriginal people, called the Bibbulmun (a clan of the Noongar) People, inhabited the area.
-These were a nomadic people who followed seasonal food supplies.
+Prior to European settlement, small groups of Aboriginal people, called the Bibbulmun (a subgroup of Noongar) People followed seasonal movement patterns through the region.
 The Aboriginal name for Mount Barker Hill is 'Pwakkenbak'.

 In December 1829, Mount Barker was named after Captain Collet Barker, commandant of the garrison at King George Sound, by naval ship's surgeon Thomas Braidwood Wilson.
 Wilson explored the area in company with the Noongar Mokare from King George Sound, John Kent (officer in charge of the Commissariat at Frederick Town, King George Sound), two convicts and Private William Gough of the 39th Regiment, while his ship the Governor Phillip was being repaired.

 European settlement of the Hay River area commenced around the 1830s and the opening of the Perth/Albany Railway in 1889 helped to ensure the town's future; the first store opened in 1890.
 Population growth continued through the 1890s and the first school and the town hall were opened in 1893.
 The population of the town was 326 (183 males and 143 females) in 1898.